RahmaIsmaill/Cartella/README.md

 ###  User Features
 - Register and login with email & password
 - Session-based authentication (stateful)
-- JWT token-based authentication (stateless) via REST API
+- JWT token-based authentication (stateless)
 - Sign out and delete account
 - Role-based access control (USER / ADMIN)

 ###  Product Features
 - View all products on the home page
-- Browse full product catalog
 - View detailed product information
-- Search products by keyword
 - Redis caching for fast product retrieval

 ###  Review Features
-- Logged-in users can submit reviews with ratings (1–5)
+- Logged-in users can submit reviews with ratings
 - View all reviews on the home page
 - View product-specific reviews on the product details page